 Office Hours and Assistance.
-Your professors will be available in LiveClassroom on Mondays from 3:00-6:00 when they are not in group meetings.
-Students may request additional office appointments.
-The instructor will generally check email daily, Monday-Friday.
-If for some reason the instructor is not able to do so, students will be informed ahead of time.
-All course-related email must have the subject header "Practicum Spring 2008."
-If you call our office, leave a voice message, state your name clearly and enunciate the callback number clearly and slowly.
-Please allow at least 24 hours for a response and do not use multiple message for the same inquiry.
-(For example, use ONE email message or ONE phone message.)
+Students may request appointments.
+I am in the office (generally, unless in a meeting or off campus observing undergraduates) during office hours listed at the top of this syllabus.
+If you call my office and I don't answer, leave a voice message, state your name clearly and enunciate the callback number clearly and slowly.
+Please allow at least 24 hours for a response and do not use multiple messages for the same inquiry (for example, use ONE email message or ONE phone message).
 The instructor will not respond to multiple versions of the same inquiry.